devapr143/Face-filter-using-open-cv/README.md

 create a Resources folder in your project file and add images to that folder.

-used haarcascade frontal face default.xml used facemesh from cvzone to detect points on face then i used four points to separate the lips the lips, in this i used 2 points to make the red points on edges of lips
+used haarcascade frontal face default.xml,put this in the project file. used facemesh from cvzone to detect points on face then i used four points to separate the lips the lips, in this i used 2 points to make the red points on edges of lips